 Bargaining power of customers

-This is the flipside of the power of the supplier.
-Imagine a business where there are very few customers and switching between one supplier and the other is extremely easy.
+This is the flip side of the power of the supplier.
+Imagine a business with very few customers, and switching between one supplier and the other is extremely easy.

 Threats of substitute products or services

 Indeed, competition among can suppliers is fierce.
 Also, the threat of substitution is very high.
 In effect, Coke can easily switch to plastic bottles.

 Having analyzed the factors that influence an organization through Porter’s five forces, a company can draw conclusions on its corporate strategy and integrate it with its business strategy, to maintain a competitive advantage.